sohyla-said/sohyla-said/README.md

 ###

 <p align="left">✨ I am a Junior at Faculty of Computers and Artificial Intelligence, Cairo University.
-Information systems major.<br>📚 I'm currently learning Data Analysis and Backend Development.<br>🎯 Goals: <br>🎲 At my free time, I code on Codeforces and Leetcode.<br>🧑‍💻 I love using Software as a solution for every Problem.</p>
+Information systems major.<br>📚 I'm currently learning Data Analysis and Backend Development.<br>🎲 At my free time, I code on Codeforces and Leetcode.<br>🧑‍💻 I love using Software as a solution for every Problem.</p>

 ###